Thornton-Donovan Handbook 2013-2014

 The Parent Teacher Partnership meets most months at the school for educational, cultural and/or social programs.
 All parents are members of the PTP and are strongly urged to attend the meetings and participate in PTP functions.

-The PTP also helps raise funds for the school by sponsoring such events as an International Buffet, a dinner dance and silent auction, and a holiday wrap sale.
+The PTP also helps raise funds for the school by sponsoring social events, such as an International Dinner and a Gala Dinner Dance with a raffle and silent auction.
+The PTP underwrites many student activities throughout the school year.

-The dress code is in effect every day of the school year, regardless of weather, and applies to all students in all grades.
+The dress code is in effect every day of the school year, regardless of weather, and applies to all students in all grades, K-12.

 Boys must wear shirts with collars.
+Pants should be worn above the hips.
 Casual, imprinted or oversize tee-shirts may not be worn by any student.
-No hats, caps, headbands, halters, hoods or flip-flops are to be worn in the school buildings during the class day.
+No hats, caps, headbands, halters, hoods or flip-flops are to be worn during the school day.

 Students are expected to practice self-respect, respect for other students, faculty and staff, and respect for the school including its property and equipment.